-Newspapers are kept for one week behind the circulation desk.
+Newspapers are kept for one week.
 Old newspapers kept behind the circulation desk may be cut up.
 Back and current issues of magazines and current newspapers ARE NOT to be cut up.

 Students needing material photocopied for class must have WRITTEN permission from the media specialist or teacher.
 A charge may be assessed for this service.